GST – One nation, one tax is surely a game-changer.

-The GST roots its origin in the year 2000, about seventeen years ago, when the, then ruling Vajpayee government, under the leadership of Sh.
-Asim Das Gupta [ The then, Finance Minister, Government of West Bengal ] set up the first committee for discussion and applicability of a consolidated tax structure, now evolved as GST.
+The GST roots its origin in the year 2000, about seventeen years ago, when the then ruling Vajpayee government, under the leadership of Shri Asim Das Gupta [ the then, Finance Minister, Government of West Bengal ] set up the first committee for discussion and applicability of a consolidated tax structure, now evolved as GST.

 - Simple and easy life:

 By replacing 17 indirect taxes, the compliance costs will see a sharp drop.

 - A common centralized market: